mukto90/edit-next/readme.md

 ###Screenshots
 !['Edit Next' metabox in edit screen](http://easycaptures.com/fs/uploaded/1106/1354987181.png "'Edit Next' metabox in edit screen")
+'Edit Next' metabox in edit screen

-![You can search posts as well](http://easycaptures.com/fs/uploaded/1106/3882711148.png "You can search posts as well")
+![You can search posts as well](http://easycaptures.com/fs/uploaded/1106/3882711148.png "You can search posts as well") You can search posts as well

 ###Installation